Press Review

 An exceptional festival, between tradition and avant-garde

-Every two years, Charleville-Mézières becomes the beating heart of puppet arts.
+Every two years, Charleville-Mézières becomes the beating heart of puppetry arts.
 This year, the FMTM honors Baltic creation and welcomes artists from 23 countries, from Bangladesh to Taiwan.
 With over 400 performances, the festival confirms its status as the largest gathering dedicated to this art, blending artistic rigor and conviviality.

 La Boîte à sel, ambassador of Neo-Aquitaine innovation

-Among the 80 selected companies, La Boîte à sel stands out with Bad Block, an immersive and interactive sound object show.
+Among the 80 selected companies, La Boîte à sel stands out with Bad Block, an immersive and interactive sound objects show.
 The audience is invited to manipulate translucent cubes that come to life, creating a collective experience between theater, digital arts, and puppetry.
 This project, supported by the Nouvelle-Aquitaine Region (€29,000 in operational aid) and the OARA (€50,000 in co-production), embodies the artistic vitality of the territory.

 Charleville-Mézières, ephemeral capital of puppetry

 For ten days, the city will come alive to the rhythm of shows, workshops, and meetings.
-The Place Ducale will host a playful and free program, while conferences (“Conversations under the lime trees”) and exhibitions will complement the offer.
+Place Ducale will host a playful and free program, while conferences (“Conversations under the linden trees”) and exhibitions will complement the offer.
 “The FMTM is a place of sharing, where professionals and festival-goers meet around a common passion,” summarizes an organizer.

 With artists from around the world, this edition celebrates cultural diversity and creativity.
 “In an international context marked by tensions, this festival is a breath of optimism,” confides a volunteer.
 The puppets, “queens of the city,” invade theaters, streets, and public spaces, transforming Charleville-Mézières into a giant puppet stage.

-A heritage and a future
+An inheritance and a future

 In 2025, the FMTM reaffirms its role as a bridge between cultures.
 “Puppetry is a universal language that transcends borders,” emphasizes an international puppeteer.
-With artists from Iran, Chile, or the United States, the festival offers a vibrant snapshot of contemporary creation.
+With artists from Iran, Chile, or the United States, the festival offers a living snapshot of contemporary creation.

 Why is this festival unmissable?